bogdanpetru/time-back/README.md

 - easy to extend and refactor
 - less code is better when it does not impact readability
   - e.g. all functions are declared with arrow function, shorter readability

 #### functions declarations

 - use `() => {}` declaration for any function with the exception of generators
 - `why`
   - everything is a variable
   - less code for simple components, no `return` statement
   - e.g. a styled-component when changing to proper component, less text to edit
+  - forces to declare the functions in a certain order, you cannot use a function declared later

 #### exports

 - one thing to export, default export
 - multiple, always named, no namespaces

 #### destructuring

 - no destructuring for props
   - easy to see what are props or other types of variables

 ####

 - all booleans are prefixed with `is`

 ## Stack

 ### build/dev

 The app uses vanilla **webpack**.
 I've tired to use parcel and create-react-app.

 Both alternatives (I create-react-app uses webpack) were hard to work with with typescript, yarn packages, web and react-native.

 ## URLs

 Project url uses the projects name.
 To have this:

 - name must be unique
 - spaces are replaced with `-`
 - to be able to replace spaces with `-`, `project-name` and `project name` are the same